Feeling down and looking for a stress relief game to de-stress?

 There are many ways to manage stress, and ultimately, what works best depends on you.
-Approaches to stress relief include meditation, spending time with loved ones, exercise or engaging in hobbies—like gaming.
+Approaches to stress relief include meditation, spending time with loved ones, exercising, or engaging in hobbies—like gaming.

 Reaching for your controller or launching up Steam is something many look forward to, after a long day.
 But why?
 Gaming can result in the release of the feel-good chemical, dopamine; it also can be meditative, alternatively known as the creation of a flow state.
-Alternatively, gaming can be a vessel for creativity and art—the age-old method to destress.
+Alternatively, stress relieving games can be a vessel for creativity and art—the age-old method to de-stress.

-And most glaringly obvious, it brings joy to players.
-When you win a round, complete a level or conclude a request, the rewards you gain in a game can feel fulfilling.
-But there’s a little more to it.
-Videogames can relieve stress for reasons unique to its genre:
+And most obviously, it brings joy to players.
+When you win a round, complete a level, or conclude a request, the rewards you gain in a game can feel fulfilling.
+Here’s some stress relieving gaming suggestions for you.

 1. Puzzle Games: Superliminal